vs-cristian/react-codegen-cli/README.md

 # React Codegen CLI

 React Codegen is a development tool to quickly generate React components.
-It helps you to speed up productivity in React projects and stop copying, pasting files
+It helps you to speed up productivity in React projects and stop copying, pasting files.

 ## Installation